 To hide an existing tag from readers:

-- Click to select the tag you'd like to hide from readers.
+- Select the tag you'd like to hide from readers.

-- Click the Edit Tag button to finalize your changes.
+- Select Edit Tag to save your changes.

-- Regular tags will have a normal tag icon in the Tags Library; tags hidden from readers will have a padlock icon.
-Here, "javascript" is a tag readers can see, and "tipsandtricks" is hidden from readers:
+- Regular tags will have a normal tag icon in the Tags library.
+Tags hidden from readers will have a padlock icon.
+Here, readers can see the tag

 and some was tagged with ssl certificate